 A doctor may be able to diagnose a fracture by simply performing a physical examination of the head.
-However, it is useful to diagnose the extent and exact nature of the damage, which requires more exact diagnostic tools.
+However, it’s useful to diagnose the extent and exact nature of the damage, which requires more exact diagnostic tools.

-Various imaging techniques can be used to get a clearer picture of what kind of fracture has occurred and how far it extends.
-X-rays and magnetic resonance imaging (MRIs) are typical methods for imaging the body and can be used to diagnose skull fractures.
-X-rays penetrate soft tissues and give an image of the bone.
+Doctors can use various imaging techniques to get a clearer picture of the kind of fracture you have and how far it extends.
+X-rays and magnetic resonance imaging (MRIs) are typical methods for imaging the body and can help to diagnose skull fractures.
+An X-ray penetrates soft tissue and provides an image of the bone.
 An MRI produces an image of the bone and soft tissue, allowing a doctor to see both the skull fracture and the brain.

-The most common tool used, however, is a CT or CAT scan, also known as a computed tomography scan.
-This technique usually gives the clearest picture of the fracture and any damage to the brain because it produces a three-dimensional image.
+The most common tool used is a computerized tomography scan (CT or CAT scan.
+This technique usually provides the clearest picture of the fracture and any damage to the brain because it produces a 3-D image.

 Treatment for a skull fracture depends on several factors.
-A doctor will take into consideration the patient’s age, health, and medical history as well as the type of fracture, its severity, and any resulting brain injuries.
+A doctor will take into consideration the person’s age, health, and medical history, as well as the type of fracture, its severity, and any resulting brain injuries.

-In some cases, such as in basal skull fractures, medication to control pain may be all that is needed.
-The skull will heal itself in these instances.
+In some cases, such as in basal skull fractures, medication to control pain may be all the patient needs.
+The skull will heal itself in a majority of these instances.
 However, a basal fracture may require surgery if it results in excessive leakage of cerebrospinal fluid from the nose and ears.

 Surgery is more often a required course of treatment for depressed skull fractures.
-If the depression is severe enough, surgery may be needed to correct it.
-Surgery may also be performed if the depression is putting pressure on the brain or if there is cerebrospinal fluid leakage.
+If the depression is severe enough, surgery may be necessary to correct it.
+Surgery may also be necessary if the depression puts pressure on the brain or if there is cerebrospinal fluid leakage.

 Skull fractures can often be prevented.
 Wearing protective headgear when riding bicycles or participating in other sports in which head injuries are possible, such as football and rock climbing, can prevent a skull fracture.